Khangdang1690/gmail_auto/README.md

-# Next.js + Supabase Auth + Langchain starter code
+# Next.js + Supabase Auth + LangGraph starter code

 ## Overview

-This project is a chatbot application built using Next.js, TypeScript, Supabase, Langchain, and FastAPI.
-The frontend is responsible for the user interface and handles user interactions, while the backend, powered by FastAPI + SQLAlchemy, processes chat messages using OpenAI's GPT-3.5 model and manages API endpoints.
+This project is a chatbot application built using Next.js, TypeScript, Supabase, LangGraph, and FastAPI.
+The frontend is responsible for the user interface and handles user interactions, while the backend, powered by FastAPI + SQLAlchemy, processes chat messages using OpenAI's GPT models with LangGraph for advanced AI workflows and manages API endpoints.
 The application includes user authentication via Supabase, allowing users to sign up, log in, and manage their sessions.
-This architecture ensures a clear separation of concerns, with the backend handling all AI-related logic and the frontend focused on delivering a seamless user experience.
+This architecture ensures a clear separation of concerns, with the backend handling all AI-related logic using LangGraph's powerful state management and workflow capabilities, while the frontend focuses on delivering a seamless user experience.

 ## Features